catamphetamine/farce/README.md

 yarn test
 ```

 It runs tests in two web browsers (for no particular reason) — Chrome and Firefox (configurable in `karma.conf.cjs`).
 When running `yarn test`, it opens Chome and Firefox browser windows.
-Don't unfocus those windows, otherwise the tests won't finish.
+Don't unfocus those windows, otherwise the tests will finish with errors.

 ## GitHub